(The Natural Extension of the calendar system)

 Please share and discuss the calendar issues with your friends, family members, relatives, neighbours, classmates, and colleagues.
 Please mention about the proposal of NexCalendar and its great contributions to all human beings.
 It is the only proposal that can seamlessly upgrade the current calendar into a much practical perennial calendar system.
 NexCalendar can definitely benefit all people and business.
 It is super simple, familiar, pragmatic, memory-friendly, and cost-saving.

 There are several ways to sponsor our advocacy campaigns.
 You may kindly offer or donate some funding to us so that we can organize more campaigns and advocacy activities.
 You may sponsor us to make some souvenirs, such as T-shirts or cup mugs.
 With NexCalendar printed on the T-shirts or cup mugs, the souvenirs can be useful in our whole life because NexCalendar is applicable for every year.

 It is certainly very challenging to arrange advocacy campaigns in all countries.
 Besides using the internet media, we hope NexCalendar can be disseminated and discussed in all schools, universities, associations and organizations.
-Eventually, the proposal of NexCalendar should be discussed and adopted in the United Nations.
+Eventually, the proposal of NexCalendar should be discussed and adopted by countries as the world's civil calendar.
 Please let us know if you may help us to effectively realize the mission.